pl0xi/sftp.nvim/README.md

 ### SSH Configuration

-If you use the `target` field, it corresponds to an alias in your SSH configuration file (`~/.ssh/config`).
-This allows you to use your SSH aliases to connect to the remote server, which is a more secure and convenient approach.
+The `target` field corresponds to an alias in your SSH configuration file (`~/.ssh/config`).
+This allows you to leverage your existing SSH configurations for secure connections.

-Here's an example of how you might configure your SSH alias:
+Example `~/.ssh/config` entry:
 ```
 Host your_ssh_alias
   HostName your_sftp_host